Posted on June 15 2020

 It’s supposed to act as an aphrodisiac, stimulating “sexual appetite” in anyone consuming it.

 Numerous placebo-controlled studies support a beneficial effect of ginseng supplementation on male ED.
 Supplemented in doses of 900mg (for eight weeks) and 1,000mg (for 12 weeks) three times per day, ginseng was shown to improve symptoms of ED in over 60% of those in the treatment group.
-Results of several other studies indicate that ginseng supplementation also improves various markers of sexual function in men with ED,13 increases levels of testosterone, enhances libido and sexual drive,14 and even boosts sperm count and motility.
+Results of several other studies indicate that ginseng supplementation also improves various markers of sexual function in men with ED,13 enhances sexual drive,14 and even boosts sperm count and motility.

-Ginsenosides are mainly responsible for these improvements by increasing amount of neurotransmitters such as dopamine and GABA, increasing the production of testosterone via increased luteinizing hormone and follicle stimulating hormone, and enhanced nitric oxide (NO) levels in blood vessels, allowing enhanced flow of blood to body parts where it's needed.
+Ginsenosides are mainly responsible for these improvements by increasing amount of neurotransmitters such as dopamine and GABA, and enhanced nitric oxide (NO) levels in blood vessels, allowing enhanced flow of blood to body parts where it's needed.

 Women aren’t excluded from the aphrodisiac-like qualities of ginseng.
 Post-menopausal women ingesting ginseng capsules (1,000mg) experienced improved sexual function scores and higher arousal levels compared to a placebo group, with no adverse effects reported.15 Another trial in premenopausal women indicated that Korean red ginseng supplementation for eight weeks improved sexual drive and satisfaction however, this was not different than the placebo group, who also increased their function.16